scikit-hep/decaylanguage/docs/examples/decfile_parsing.rst

    decaylanguage-validate my-decay-file.dec
    decaylanguage-validate path/to/decfiles-directory

-Experiment-specific decay models can be enabled by repeating ``--additional-decay-model`` as needed:
+Experiment-specific and decay models not yet available in the package can be enabled by repeating ``--additional-decay-model`` as needed:

 .. code-block:: bash